Today’s customer journey is complex, messy, and anything but linear.

 Tools to increase lifetime value include:

-These incentivize more spending, gamify the buying experience, and get current customers excited about sharing your brand with friends and family.
+These incentivize more spending, gamify the customer experience (CX), and get current customers excited about sharing your brand with friends and family.

 Subscriptions work best for products consumed regularly — supplements, food and beverage, skincare, cleaning products, etc. More critical, you must give the customer an incentive to charge their card on a recurring basis.